How to Run macOS Ventura 13 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 Pro

 After the system files are copied, your guest virtual system will restart and continue to operate on the Apple logo.

-After the necessary files are copied, when the Select Your Country or Region screen opens, select the country you live in and click Continue.
+After the necessary files are copied, select the country you live in and click Continue when the Select Your Country or Region screen appears.

 On the Data & Privacy screen, Apple clearly states that it uses minimum personal information of users and respects human rights.
 The collection of your personal data is only aimed at improving Apple services and enhancing the user experience.